dyth/ARMSurveySwarm/Webapp/backend/COMMUNICATION.md

 On connection to the server (which will be on a static IP address):
   Send a Hello message that contains some RobotID.
 Of the format: "HELLO: ID\n"

+  The server will reply with a "start" message, indicating that the robot should proceed down the starting ramp.
+This message will be of the format:

+  "START\n"

+Once the roboot is done with this command, it sends a "DONE" message back ;o the server.
+(See the done message section).

 Server can send a "stop" message, format:
   "STOP\n"